akshaychoudhary200/BugTracker/README.md

 by selecting developers,testers as per required by the project the member can raise bugs ticket which are displayed with priority so the developer can know which bug needs the immediate attention.

-The Frontend part of the bug tracker system is made using Angular nad backend is made with SpringBoot REST api
+The Frontend part of the bug tracker system is made using Angular Backend is made using SpringBoot REST api